ForumModi/VirtualMemory/README.md

+# VirtualMemory
 A program for simulating basic virtual memory, using pure demand paging.
+Completed for CSC 345 - Operating Systems in Spring 2020.

 - `BACKING_STORE.bin` : file of binary values; can be read using `xxd -b BACKING_STORE.bin | less` which displays 10k lines of 6 bytes each, for our total of 65,536 bytes.